Thomas County Federal

 Scott has been a resident, entrepreneur, and community advocate in Tallahassee Florida since 1992.
 Throughout his career, Scott has served as Vice President of Tallahassee Auto Group, President of Capital City Harley-Davidson, served on the Board of the Capital City Challenge Law Enforcement Rodeo to support the Special Olympics, and since 2005, served on the local board of YoungLife Tallahassee where he is currently the outgoing Chairman.
 Scott has also served on the Community Christian School Board, has volunteered with Elder Care Services and the Walker Ford Center in Tallahassee helping to mentor young men in after school programs.
 Scott also served on the board of Capital City Youth Services helping to establish Project Safe Places in Tallahassee, and served several years on the Funds Distribution Committee for the United way of the Big Bend.
 Scott is a second Generation CFNF Board member following in the footsteps of his father Richard.

-Michael is currently the COO/CFO of Desloge Home Oxygen & Medical Equipment.
-Desloge is a regional medical equipment provider that Michael acquired with partners in 2005 that has seen sales double and profits quadruple in 6 years.
+In 2006, Michael and partners acquired Desloge Home Oxygen & Medical Equipment, a regional medical equipment provider.
+He served as the COO/CFO, and within 6 years, sales had tripled and profits quadrupled.
+In 2013, Michael led the negotiations and sale of the company to AeroCare, a national company with 150 locations which has retained Michael’s services since their purchase.
 Prior to Desloge, Michael was the COO/ CFO for Walls Industries of Texas.
-Walls is a $100 million manufacturer/marketer of branded outdoor apparel.
+Walls is a $100 million manufacturer and marketer of branded outdoor apparel.
 Michael led the recapitalization in 2001, the transition to global sourcing in 2002 and the ultimate sale of The Company in 2004 to Brazos Equity Partners, a Dallas based investment firm.
 From 1996 to 1999 Michael was the CFO of Super-Lube, Inc. Michael was part of the management team that grew the business from 35 to 75 units and Michael led the ultimate sale of the company for an industry high EBITDA multiple.
-Michael spent 4 years with Arthur Andersen (1992-1996) in Dallas working as a Manager in the business consulting services group and helped that division grow from a staff of 10 to 180 during his tenure while working with manufacturing, retail and distribution clients in the Southwest United States.
+Michael spent 4 years with Arthur Andersen (1992-1996) in Dallas working as a Manager in the business consulting services group that grew from a staff of 10 to 180 during his tenure while working with manufacturing, retail and distribution clients in the Southwest United States.

-In 2010, Michael was appointed by the Leon County Commission to serve on the Investment Oversight Committee for the County which oversees the portfolio investments and practices of Leon County, FL.
+In 2010, Michael was appointed by the Leon County Commission to serve on the Investment Oversight Committee (IOC) for the County.
+The IOC oversees the portfolio investments and practices of Leon County, FL.
+In addition, Michael serves on the Investment Committee for the Community Foundation of North Florida.
 Michael has also given several talks to companies and private groups on business valuation and transaction planning, professional responsibility and incentive systems.

 Michael has an MBA from The University of Texas at Austin as well as Bachelors and Masters Degrees in Civil Engineering from The Georgia Institute of Technology.